perforce/helix-authentication-extension/docs/LDAP.md

 Helix Server has long supported LDAP for user authentication, and that does not change when used in concert with the authentication extension.
-The server can support users that authenticate with either a database password (default Perforce authentication), an LDAP-based password (as defined with `p4 ldap`), as well as SSO authentication by means of the `auth-check-sso` trigger (which the authentication extension implements).
+The server can support users that authenticate with a database password (default Perforce authentication), or an LDAP-based password (as defined with `p4 ldap`), or via SSO authentication by means of the `auth-check-sso` trigger.
+In fact, a user can be authenticated by both an `auth-check-sso` trigger _and_ LDAP.

+However, the authentication extension differs from an `auth-check-sso` trigger in that it uses the "invoke URL" feature to open a web browser to delegate user authentication to an external web site (i.e. identity provider).
+As a result, the Perforce client and server never receive the user's credentials, and thus the server cannot pass the credentials to an LDAP directory.
+In this scenario, a user can either authenticate with the authentication extension, or they can authenticate by some other means (i.e. LDAP), but not both.

+The remainder of this guide offers one of several possible combinations of authentication methods, allowing some users to authenticate with database passwords, some to authenticate using an LDAP directory, and yet another set of users that authenticate using browser-based SSO.

 ## Perforce Configuration